Getting Started

 Prerequisites

-Section titled “Step 1: Install Clasper”git clone <repo-url>cd claspernpm installcp .env.example .envStep 2: Set Up a Backend
+Section titled “Step 1: Install Clasper Core”git clone <repo-url>cd clasper-corenpm installcp .env.example .envStep 2: Set up a Control Plane backend

 Option A: Reference Implementation (for testing)

-Section titled “Option A: Reference Implementation (for testing)”Run the in-memory reference backend:
+Section titled “Option A: Reference Implementation (for testing)”Run the in-memory reference backend from the clasper-core repo:

 Option B: Use an Existing Backend